Frequently Asked Questions

 I want a homebirth, do you travel to my area?

 I’m located around 15 minutes north of Bendigo.
-I travel within a 1 hour radius of my home which usually includes areas such as Echuca and Castlemaine.
+I travel within a 45 minute radius of my home.
+There may be times when my availability allows me to include areas as far as Echuca and Castlemaine.
 Distances greater than 40km from my home may incur travel fees.
 If you’re unsure if I travel to your area, feel free to enquire to discuss further.

 Do I have to be low risk?

 As a private midwife, I follow the consultation and referral guidelines set out by the Australian College of Midwives (ACM).
 These guidelines include which factors are suitable for midwifery care, which factors suggest consultation with another health care provider and which factors suggest referral to another provider.
-Any consultation or referral is only done with your consent.
-Rather than categorising everyone to low or high risk, it is more about each individual’s history and planning the most appropriate care which may be in collaboration with other health care professionals.
+Rather than categorising everyone to low or high risk, it is more about each individual’s history and planning the most appropriate care which may be care with me in collaboration with other health care professionals.

 Do I have to have a homebirth to have private midwifery care?